fabio-dev01/reg-control/README.md

 - The user can print the page of Charge, in Eye Icon

 Installation
-- Necessary PHP 7.4, because of authentication
+- Necessary PHP 7.4 and Composer;
-- Change the file ".env".
+- Change the file ".env";
-- Import the database.
+- Import the database;
+- Start your server And your database.
+In my case is: Apache and MySQL (XAMPP and PHPMyAdmin);
+- Open the Terminal > access the directory > type it: php artisan serve
+- Paste the address in your url

 functionalities
 - Print Charge page.